Bonnie Raitt, Musical Artist

 The Return of the Blues Baroness

-More recently, Bonnie has been sympathetic to the Occupy movement activism protests.
+Bonnie was sympathetic to the Occupy movement activism protests.

 Bonnie gets more interesting as you get a peek into what makes her tick.
 She's a class act and its in her blood to put herself out there and be of service as a political activist and supporter of musical arts.